stevekrouse/WoofJS/README.md

 Most commands are synchronous.
 For example, if-statements, setting or changing variables, and calling most Woof methods like `rectangle.move(10)` are all synchronous commands.

-`project.forever` is an example of an asynchronous command.
-Think about it: if `project.forever` told the computer to wait until it was done, it would never move on to the next line.
+`forever` is an example of an asynchronous command.
+Think about it: if `forever` told the computer to wait until it was done, it would never move on to the next line.

-`project.repeat`, `project.repeatUntil`, `project.every`, `project.after` are also asynchronous.
+`repeat`, `repeatUntil`, `every`, `after` are also asynchronous.

 Asynchronous commands become quite confusing when you something happen after an asynchronous command is *finished*.
-If you want something after the 10th time you `project.repeat` it, you can't just put it on the line below the `project.repeat`.
+If you want something after the 10th time you `repeat` it, you can't just put it on the line below the `repeat`.
 Why?
-Because the line below `project.repeat` happens immediately after the asynchronously command *starts*, not after it finishes.
+Because the line below `repeat` happens immediately after the asynchronously command *starts*, not after it finishes.

 So how do we tell the computer to do something after an asynchronous command is *finished*?
-This is different for each language, but for Woof's `project.repeat` and `project.repeatUntil`, add a function as an extra parameter to those commands that specifies what should happen after the asynchonous command is *finished*.
+This is different for each language, but for Woof's `repeat` and `repeatUntil`, add a function as an extra parameter to those commands that specifies what should happen after the asynchonous command is *finished*.
 This is called a "callback" because that function is "called back" and run *after* the main part of the command is done.

 Also, be sure not to nest async commands within each other's main body.
 For example if you want to make an image move in a square for forever, you can't just put four nested repeats inside a forever.
 Instead you have to use recursion and tell your repeat code to start-over only after the 4th repeat is finished finished.
 (If you put a repeat in a forever, it'll  keep starting new repeats for forever really quickly.
 It's like repeatedly asking a waiter for seconds before your first course has arrived.)